lu-pl/rdfingest/README.md

 ```

 RDFIngest parses all registered RDF sources and ingests the data as named graphs into the specified triplestore by executing POST requests for every source.

 By default also a SPARQL DROP operation is run for every Graph ID before POSTing.

 For contextless RDF sources a `graph_id` is required, [RDF Datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset)/Quad formats obviously do not require a `graph_id` field.

 For Datasets, the default graph (at least for now) is ignored.
 Running automated DROP and/or POST operations on a remote default graph is considered somewhat dangerous.
-> Namespaces are one honking great idea -- let's do more of those!"
+> Namespaces are one honking great idea -- let's do more of those!

 The tool accepts both local and remote RDF data sources.